Daredevil: Born Again: Premise

 Daredevil: Born Again begins several years after the events of Daredevil (2015–2018), and a year after blind lawyer Matt Murdock stopped his activities as the masked vigilante Daredevil.
 In the first season, Murdock continues his fight for justice as a lawyer while former crime boss Wilson Fisk is elected mayor of New York City, putting the pair on a collision course.
-After Fisk consolidates power, declares martial law, and begins targeting vigilantes, the second season sees Murdock gathering allies to resist Fisk and his Anti-Vigilante Task Force (AVTF).
+After Fisk consolidates power, declares martial law, and begins targeting vigilantes, the second season sees him hunting Daredevil.
+Murdock goes underground and gathers allies to resist Fisk's corruption and his Anti-Vigilante Task Force (AVTF).